jonashaneborg/DAT250/dat250-expass2.md

 >at javax.persistence.Persistence.createEntityManagerFactory(Persistence.java:54)
 >at de.vogella.jpa.simple.main.Main.main(Main.java:17)

 The problem got solved after downloading the maven repository and going from there.
-Here is the code from Experiement 2: https://github.com/jonashaneborg/EXP2
+Here is the code from Experiment 2: https://github.com/jonashaneborg/EXP2

-Here is a screenshot of the database tables that were created after doing Experiement 2:
+Here is a screenshot of the database tables that were created after doing Experiment 2:
 https://imgur.com/a/4yooYYO